zhongcanxiao/CrystalPilot/CONTRIBUTING.md

-# Contributing to ExpHub
+# Contributing to CrystalPilot

-Thank you for considering contributing to ExpHub!
+Thank you for considering contributing to CrystalPilot!
 This document provides guidelines to help you contribute effectively and ensure a smooth process for everyone involved.

 ## Getting Started